suzuki-shunsuke/batch-task/create-tag-rulesets/README.md

 Then `orgs.json` and `owners.txt` are created.

 - Exclude some organizations from `owners.txt` if you want
-- And add the authenticated user to `owners.txt` manually
+- Add the authenticated user to `owners.txt` manually

 ## 2. List repositories